Canceled and postponed events

+Everett High School Class of 1958: The spring potluck dinner originally planned for May 2 has been rescheduled to 5 p.m. on Saturday, Sept.
+5, at Life Event Center, 1402 Tuckaleechee Pike, Maryville.

+Blount County Arts and Crafts Guild: The regular meeting for April has been canceled.
+For more information, call 865-382-6545.

-The Alzheimer’s Tennessee Foothills Walk: set for April 4 in Maryville has been postponed until June.
+The Alzheimer’s Tennessee Foothills Walk: The event set for April 4 in Maryville has been postponed until June.
 A new date will be announced.

 Friendsville High School Alumni Banquet: The event set for April 25 has been canceled.